Skip to main content

 - Decision Unit (DU)

-reported.
-A table of decision unit categories can be found in Appendix B
+be summarized and reported.
+A table of decision unit categories can be found in Appendix B of this manual.

 - Deficiency Warrants

-Examples include fire suppression costs and agricultural pest eradication
+amount is known.
+Examples include fire suppression costs and agricultural pest eradication expenses.

 - Division of Financial Management (DFM)

-projections and agency expenditure recommendations for presentation to the
+developing revenue projections and agency expenditure recommendations for presentation to the Legislature.

 - Employee Benefit Costs